-While not explicitly addressed in this section, infiltration galleries may be allowed under impermeable pavements in lieu of permeable pavement.
+While not explicitly addressed in this section, infiltration galleriesInfiltration facilities that are equivalent to permeable pavement facilities may be allowed under impermeable pavements or landscaping in lieu of permeable pavement.
+See Section 5.4.6.5 - Design Criteria - BMPs Equivalent to Permeable Pavement Facilities.